seyadeodin/fm-state-workshop/src/app/exercise-normalization/readme.md

 }
 ```

-### Implementation Steps:

-1. **Split destination into a separate component** - Create a `DestinationCard` component to encapsulate destination logic and make the code more modular

-2. **Normalize the state structure** - Replace nested arrays with flat objects using IDs as keys

-3. **Update all reducer actions** - Simplify CRUD operations to work with normalized data

-4. **Update component logic** - Use ID references to connect destinations and todos

-5. **Test functionality** - Ensure all features work with the new structure

 ### Bonus Challenges:

 - **Implement undo and redo** - Add history tracking to enable undoing and redoing actions